Arduino Garelli

-Arduino Garelli (Bardolino, 9 September 1889 – Castellamonte, 1953) was an Italian general during World War II.
+Arduino Garelli (9 September 1889 – 1953) was an Italian general during World War II.

 Early life and career

-He was born in the province of Verona in 1889, the son of Roberto Garelli, and enrolled at the Military Academy of Modena in 1909, graduating as infantry Second Lieutenant on 21 October 1909, assigned to the 65 Infantry Regiment and later to the 66th Infantry Regiment.
-He was later promoted to Lieutenant, to Captain on 18 August 1915 and to Major 13 September 1917, participating in the Great War initially with the 233rd Infantry Regiment (he was wounded in July 1916 during an action on the Asiago plateau, for which he was awarded a Bronze Medal of Military Valor) and then in the Royal Corps of Colonial Troops of Somalia.
+Garelli was born in the province of Verona in 1889, the son of Roberto Garelli, and enrolled at the Military Academy of Modena in 1909, graduating as infantry second lieutenant on 21 October 1909, assigned to the 65 Infantry Regiment and later to the 66th Infantry Regiment.
+He was later promoted to lieutenant, to captain on 18 August 1915 and to major on 13 September 1917, participating in the Great War initially with the 233rd Infantry Regiment (he was wounded in July 1916 during an action on the Asiago plateau, for which he was awarded a Bronze Medal of Military Valor) and then in the Royal Corps of Colonial Troops of Somalia.

 He was later repatriated and assigned to the 71st Infantry Regiment until November 17, 1923, when he was transferred to the Royal Corps of Colonial Troops of Eritrean, commanding the 11th Eritrean Battalion with the rank of major and participating in the pacification of Libya, obtaining a Silver Medal of Military Valor for an action near Buerat on April 17–19, 1924.

 He moved to Cyrenaica from the following May and obtained another silver medal for the counterguerrilla campaign which lasted until April 1926.
-On March 2, 1927 he was promoted to Lieutenant Colonel and on May 20, 1928, he was transferred to the Royal Corps of Colonial Troops of Cyrenaica, receiving another two Silver Medals, a Bronze Medal and a War Cross for Military Valor for successful actions against Libyan guerrillas.
+On March 2, 1927 he was promoted to lieutenant colonel and on May 20, 1928, he was transferred to the Royal Corps of Colonial Troops of Cyrenaica, receiving another two Silver Medals, a Bronze Medal and a War Cross for Military Valor for successful actions against Libyan guerrillas.